hezmondo/MicroJinn/mjinn guide for git and pycharm.md

 You are now connected to the sammjinn branch and all subsequent pushes and pulls will link to that branch.

+**How to set up to edit/run/debug mjinn in PyCharm (available as software app on all Linux platforms and also on Windows):**

+File > Open > select mjinn directory.
+That loads it as a project.

+Run > Edit Configurations > Select Flask/mjinn.py > defaults should be fine - use python interpreter

+Find the Before launch near bottom of tab > click the green "+" beneath it > select desired Browser, for Url enter: http://127.0.0.1:5000/

+Now you can run/debug from PyCharm, and it will open a new browser window for your app each time automatically.

+Output/debug messages will go to the PyCharm Console tab.

+### How to set up to edit/run/debug mjinn in PyCharm (available as software app on all Linux platforms and also on Windows):

+File > Open ..., select mjinn directory.
+That loads it as a project.

+Run > Edit Configurations ....
+Find the Before launch near bottom of tab, click the green "+" beneath it.

+Select desired Browser, for Url enter: http://127.0.0.1:5000/

+Now you can run/debug from PyCharm, and it will open a new browser window for your app each time automatically.
+Output/debug messages go to PyCharm Console tab.

 **How to count lines of code in project**  Open powershell window in Code folder and try this:

     dir -Recurse *.py | Get-Content | Measure-Object -Line